navin-usq/FlatFS-InMemory/README.md

 NOTE: Please ignore errors shown in the Mounted directory(test) while executing commands (Example: while executing touch command it may show some error but it is from the HFS - just ignore it).
 Only consider error log in terminal where you run the FlatFS.
 This terminal will also show some log info.

-To Test Performance: for 5000 files
+To Test Performance: for 5000 files (Note: This module is only to test performance of Flatfs.
+Please do not try any other scenario other than below commands)

 Run the below code to measure create performance:

-/usr/bin/time -f "\n\nProcess Time : %e\n" touch 'a:b'
+/usr/bin/time -f "\n\nProcess Time : %e\n" touch 'create:value1'

+Run the below code to measure read performance (reading 5000 files):

+/usr/bin/time -f "\n\nProcess Time : %e\n" ls '?'

+Run the below code to measure search performance:

+/usr/bin/time -f "\n\nProcess Time : %e\n" ls '?name:zpr7R' (you can enter any file name, I have given a sample file name)

 Run the below code to measure update performance:

-/usr/bin/time -f "\n\nProcess Time : %e\n" mv 'a:b' '<c:d'
+/usr/bin/time -f "\n\nProcess Time : %e\n" mv 'create:value1' '<rename:newval'

+Run the below code to measure read performance (reading 5000 files):

+/usr/bin/time -f "\n\nProcess Time : %e\n" ls '?'

-Run the below code to measure read performance:
+Run the below code to measure search performance:

-/usr/bin/time -f "\n\nProcess Time : %e\n" ls ?
+/usr/bin/time -f "\n\nProcess Time : %e\n" ls '?nam:znHT5'